qwertie/ungglish/index.md

 ### Freedom ###

 A fun thing about Ungglish is that people can create new words (like "loe-chans-ly"), as long as the new word makes sense logically.
 Native English speakers sometimes say things like "I like the multi-colored-ness of that balloon-ish thingie"; Ungglish just takes this freedom further.
-For example, it is perfectly normal to say something like "In the cookroom, the teecher shoeda hiz lernists how to caekdishena the foodparts."
+For example, it is perfectly normal to say something like "In the cookroom, the teecher shoeda hiz lernists how to caekdishifiea the foodparts."
 (In the kitchen, the teacher showed his students how to cake-ify the ingredients.)

 ### Minimal word senses ###